mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 # Introduction

-After a domain has been registered, one of three parties will maintain the DNS zone loaded on the "primary" DNS servers: the Registrant, the Registrar, or a third party DNS operator.
+After a domain has been registered, the DNS operator for the child zone on the "primary" DNS servers might be the registrant, the registrar, or a third party.
 DNS registration systems were originally designed around making registrations easy and fast, however after registration the complexity of making changes to the delegation differs for each of these parties.
 The Registrar can make changes directly in the Registry systems through some API (typically EPP [@RFC5730]).
 The Registrant is typically limited to using a web interface supplied by the Registrar or Reseller.
 Typically, a third party DNS Operator must to go through the Registrant to update any delegation information.

 Unless the responsible Registration Entity is scanning child zones for CDS records in order to bootstrap or update DNSSEC, the operator must contact and